Sensitivity Analysis in Unconditional Quantile Effects: Counterfactual Policies and Unconditional Effects

 In other words, Assumption \ref{assumption_policy} rules out the presence of \emph{newly untreated} individuals.
 Also, in the limit, when $\delta=0$, we return to the original distribution of individuals.
 We will evaluate the effect of a counterfactual policy with two parameters: the global and the marginal effects.
 Let $F_Y^{-1}(\tau)$ and $F_{Y_{D_\delta}}^{-1}(\tau)$ denote the $\tau$-quantiles of $Y$ and $Y_{D_\delta}$ respectively. \begin{definition}[Global and Marginal Effects] For a given collection of policies $\mathcal D$, the unconditional global effect at the $\tau$-quantile of $D_\delta\in\mathcal D$ is

 and the unconditional marginal effect at the $\tau$-quantile is

 whenever this limit exists. \end{definition}

 The global effect $G_{\tau, D_\delta}$ is the comparison of quantiles of the counterfactual distribution vs. the observed distribution for a fixed policy $D_\delta$.
 Naturally, for a collection $\mathcal D$, we have a corresponding collection on global effects.
 The marginal effect $M_{\tau,\mathcal D}$ can be interpreted as an ordinary derivative: for small $\delta$, it provides an approximation to the direction of the change in a given $\tau$-quantile.
+The main text will focus on the global effect, while the marginal effect is treated in detail in Appendix \ref{app_maginal_effect}.

 \begin{remark}[\cite{Firpo2009}] The marginal effect $M_{\tau,\mathcal D}$ was originally studied by \cite{Firpo2009}.
 Instead of Assumption \ref{assumption_policy}, \cite{Firpo2009} assume a form of distributional invariance: $F_{Y_{D_\delta}|D_\delta=d}=F_{Y|D=d}$ and obtain point identification.
 See the proof to Corollary 3 of the working paper version \cite{Firpo2007}.
 When both $D$ and $D_\delta$ are independent of $U$ and $X$, then distributional invariance will be satisfied.
 In this particular case, a policy maker can randomize $D_{\delta}$ so that for a given $\delta$, a fraction $p+\delta$ of individuals is randomly assigned to treatment.
 However, if we allow for $D$ to be endogenous, and if, as is usually the case, the structural form of endogeneity is unknown, then it may be impossible for the policy maker to design a sequence $\mathcal D$, such that for every $D_\delta\in\mathcal D$, $F_{Y_{D_\delta}|D_\delta=d}$ ``matches'' $F_{Y|D=d}$.
 From the point of view of the policy maker, this is a significant restriction on the types of counterfactual policies they can consider. \end{remark}